How can we help you?

 Request our expertopinion >

 1-877-986-9862(within the U.S.)

-The definition of acromegaly is a disorder that occurs when high levels of growth hormone make bones and soft tissues grow excessively.
+Acromegaly is a disorder that occurs when high levels of growth hormone cause bones and soft tissues to grow excessively.

 At UPMC, the preferred surgical treatment for acromegaly is the Endoscopic Endonasal Approach (EEA) to remove the pituitary tumor.
 This innovative, minimally invasive technique uses the nose and nasal cavities as natural corridors to access hard-to-reach or previously inoperable tumors.
 Benefits of EEA include: